 BOIL & SIMMER.
 Bring this to a boil, add the chopped chicken, and simmer for thirty minutes.

 SERVE.
 Top this delicious soup with your favorite toppings, like tomatoes, cilantro, cheese and tortilla strips, and you’re set!
-I found the colored tortilla strips at my local HEB, but you should be able to find them at most grocery stores.
-I also think cilantro or green onions would be a great addition on top… oh yeah, and maybe sour cream too!!
+I found the colored tortilla strips at my local HEB market, but you should be able to find them at most grocery stores.

 - Substitute all or half of the velveeta with cheddar cheese.

 - Add an extra can of enchilada sauce

 - Add a can of corn (drain liquid)

 If soup is too thin: Add any of the following to thicken your soup:

 - Extra enchilada sauce

 - Flour: In a separate bowl mix one tablespoon of flour with 1 cup of liquid from the soup.
 Once smooth pour the liquid back into the soup.

 - Cornstarch: In a separate bowl mix 1 tablespoon cornstarch with 1 tablespoon of water, then pour into soup.